 The contemporary conservatory truly has an endless number of uses – the possibilities really are endless if you have the right amount of imagination.
 Whilst it is true that most conservatories are used as extensions on a property (families dine in this space, use it a guest bedroom, or store household possessions inside), there is nothing stopping you from transforming the space into a fully functional study, reading room, or even a greenhouse.
 If you are keen to make sure that your conservatory feels like a natural part of the property, do take care to design it with the general vibe, shape, and atmosphere of the home in mind

 There are a lot of homeowners who would not necessarily see a loft conversion as a home extension project, but there is no reason not to consider it one, particularly in light of the financial investment, time, and effort needed to pull it off successfully.
 The good news is that most loft conversions end up being simpler builds than out and out extensions (like conservatories and single story extensions).
 Whilst you may need to make some big changes, the reality is that you already have the shell on which to start building when it comes to loft conversion projects.
-See Touchstone East London loft conversions for more detail.
+See Oxford Loft Conversions for more detail.

 Single Story Builds